We are creating cutting-edge machine learning methods and applying them to drive a revolution in healthcare.

 What sets us apart

 Our team is small but extraordinarily prolific.
-Led by Mihaela, our 2 postdocs and 10 Ph.D. students have 12 papers accepted at the four largest AI and machine learning conferences (AISTATS, ICLR, ICML and NeurIPS) in the last year alone.
+Led by Mihaela, our 2 postdocs and 10 Ph.D. students have 27 papers accepted at the four largest AI and machine learning conferences (14 at NeurIPS 2021, 4 at ICML 2021, 4 at AISTATS 2021, and 5 at ICLR 2021) in the last year alone.
 NESTA has recognized Mihaela as the female AI researcher in the UK with the largest number of publications in AI and machine learning.

 The lab’s alumni around the world have become leaders in their fields, with some continuing to full professorships and others joining top private-sector teams including Google, Intel, Qualcomm and Apple.